 Is Isagenix a scam?
 Isagenix is obviously not a scam.
 They have been in business since 2002, that’s over 13 years.
 They are also accredited with an A+ rating at the BBB.
 With a total of 44 complaints.
-Which is nothing compare to the amount of product they sold and being suck a large company.
-It’s a drop of water in a ocean of water.
-They pay their clients regularly and apparently they make a lot of millionaires.
+Which is nothing compared to the amount of product they sold and being such a large company.
+It’s a drop of water in an ocean of water.
+They pay their clients regularly and apparently; they make a lot of millionaires.

 But I don’t like the need to constantly having to recruit people and hoping the people you recruit are good at recruiting people also.
 As this doesn’t always work for everybody.
 Try 95% of people will not make money in any MLM company.
 The numbers don’t lie.

-If your looking for a different way to make money than Isagenix, I would suggest you head on over to my #1 recommendation on making money here, Wealthy Affiliate Review.
+If you’re looking for a different way to make money than Isagenix, I would suggest you head on over to my #1 recommendation on making money here, Wealthy Affiliate Review.

 Isagenix at a Glance…